 Moreover, when checking your credit, there’s a section for inquiries.
 This is where if you applied for a loan the inquiry shows up on one or more of your reports.

 It’s important to note the information presented on all three of your credit reports might not be consistent with each other.
 Some lenders might only report to TransUnion while others report to Equifax.
 So, don’t be surprised if one account doesn’t show up on all three reports.

 Another way things could be confusing is when you apply for a retail credit card.
 The inquiry comes up as the bank issuing the card, not the retailer (i.e., Synchrony Bank for Amazon) so don’t be alarmed when this happens.
 However, if you noticed any errors in one of your credit reports, it’s important to address them right away.

-How Do I Dispute Incorrect Information on My Credit Reports?
+How to Dispute Incorrect Information on Credit Reports

 You may be wondering where to start when it comes to disputing any mistakes on your credit report.
 First and foremost, you should immediately contact the credit bureau(s) about your concerns through a traditional letter or email.
 Without proper notice, credit bureaus won’t know to correct any errors on your credit report.

 “It’s not illegal for the credit bureaus to report inaccurate information, but it’s illegal for them not to correct it when given proper notice,” says Rob Harrer, an attorney for the Chicago Consumer Law Center.

 It’s important to tell your credit bureau in writing what information you believe is inaccurate.
 The Federal Trade Commission provides a comprehensive example of what to include in a dispute letter to a credit bureau.